gabrieldansereau/ms_downscaling_metawebs/README.md

 ![Comparison of the dominant ecological motifs across ecoregions.
 A) Normalized Difference Index (NDTI) comparing the trophic motifs S1 (tri-trophic food chains) and S2 (omnivory).
-Positive values indicate a dominance of S1 while negative values indicate a dominance of S2.
+Positive values indicate a dominance of S1, while negative values indicate a dominance of S2.
 Values equal or superior to |0.5|
-are shown with the same color as they indicate a high dominance of one motif.
+are shown with the same colour as they indicate a high dominance of one motif.
 B) Normalized Difference Index (NDCI) comparing the competition motifs S4 (exploitative competition) and S5 (apparent competition).
-Positive values indicate a dominance of S4 while negative values indicate a dominance of S5.
+Positive values indicate a dominance of S4, while negative values indicate a dominance of S5.
 (C-D) Representation of the 89% interquantile range of values within the ecoregion for the trophic motifs index (NDTI, C) and competition motifs index (NDCI, D).](figures/motifs_ecoregion_NDI_4panels.png){#fig:motifs}